Bob74/iFruitAddon2/README.md

 # iFruitAddon2
-Updated version of iFruitAddon by CamxxCore
+Updated version of the original iFruitAddon by CamxxCore